 Frollo APIs are grouped into various features supported by the SaaS platform.
 Each one contains the APIs needed for that feature to function but may rely on other APIs for full functionality.

-The Frollo APIs are also split into two sets of APIs; the Management API and the Client API.
+The Frollo APIs are also split into four sets of APIs; the Management API, Client API, Webhooks API and CDR API.

 The Management API is designed to be used in a machine to machine (M2M) context to allow management of users, accounts and transactions on the Frollo platform.